Paxion: Patching Action Knowledge in Video-Language Foundation Models: Leveraging Patched for Downstream Tasks

 \subsection{Analysis}

 \paragraph{\ours{} improves joint understanding of objects and actions.} Tables~\ref{tab:downstream_task_retrieval} and \ref{tab:downstream_task_nextqa} show that \ours{} outperforms both the \textit{Backbone} and the \textit{VTC-only baselines (KP-*)}.
 This indicates that \ours{} not only retains the original VL capabilities of the backbone, but also fills in the gap of the missing \theKnowledge{} by fusing the original representations with the patched ones.
-We corroborate this finding by observing more significant improvements on action-centric and temporal-intensive tasks, such as Temporal-SSv2 (+20\% @R1), compared to object-centric tasks, such as SSv2-label (+11\% @R1)\footnote{The scores are calculated between \ours{} and KP-Perceiver FT {[VTC]}. {The improvement @R1 for SSv2-label is averaged across $R1_{v2t}$ and $R1_{t2v}$}.}. \ours{} also outperforms Side-Tuning, highlighting the effectiveness of cross-attention for deep fusion.
+We corroborate this finding by observing more significant improvements on action-centric and temporal-intensive tasks, such as Temporal-SSv2 (+20\% @R1), compared to object-centric tasks, such as SSv2-label (+11\% @R1)\footnote{The scores are calculated between \ours{} and KP-Perceiver FT {[VTC]}. {The improvement @R1 for SSv2-label is averaged across $R1_{v2t}$ and $R1_{t2v}$}.}.
+The decomposed results on NExT-QA (Table~\ref{tab:downstream_task_nextqa}) show that \ours{} helps more on the Causal (\textit{C}) and Temporal (\textit{T}) types of questions, and on the harder subset (ATP-hard) where the temporal and action knowledge is emphasized.

+\ours{} also outperforms Side-Tuning, highlighting the effectiveness of cross-attention for deep fusion.
 Specifically, the \kf{} allows us to attend to all extracted visual tokens from the \kp{} instead of only blending with pooled representations as in Side-Tuning.

 \paragraph{Qualitative analysis.}

 Figure~\ref{fig:qualitative_examples} shows two qualitative examples on Temporal-SSv2 and NExT-QA.
 For the Temporal-SSv2 example, we find that the finetuned \kp{} trained with only VTC fails to distinguish \textit{``Moving away''} from \textit{``Approaching,''} while \ours{} trained with \dvdmabbr{} successfully correlates the seemingly expanding object with the action \textit{``Approaching''}.
 For the NExT-QA example, the question asks the model to identify what happens after the action \textit{``approached near the camera''}.
 The VTC baseline incorrectly selects the action \textit{``turn back to the toy,''} which happens before approaching the camera.
 On the other hand, \ours{} successfully chooses \textit{``raised his hand to take the camera''}.
 This indicates a stronger understanding of both action dynamics in words such as \textit{``approach''} and the temporal ordering implied by words such as \textit{``after''}.
 Additional qualitative examples and analysis of failure cases can be found in Appendix~\ref{App:additional_qualitative_analysis}.